Romancing SaGa 3: Development

 The scenario was designed to combine the freedom of choice of earlier titles with the overarching narrative, with all the protagonists being part of a shared world and crossing paths during the adventure.
-The original story began with the concept that humans worldwide have superstitions regarding eclipses, and built on that the premise that there is actually something to fear, and that eclipses meant death to many people, so if you survived you must somehow be special.
+The original story began with the concept that humans worldwide have superstitions regarding eclipses.
+Kawazu built on that the premise that there is something to fear, and that eclipses meant death to many people, so any survivors would be special.
 When writing the story, Kawazu decided that the heroic Matriarch should be a woman as traditionally the demonic antagonists of games at the time were male.
-This naturally led into the plot twist of there being two Children of Destiny, one a man and one a woman.
-Kawazu did not communicate this clearly at the time, so when graphic designer Hiroshi Takai created the opening cinematic, he wrote the Matriarch as a male "Hero King".
-A feature he had to drop was the characters realistically changing clothes during their adventure, which would have been prohibitively complicated.
+This naturally led into the plot twist of there being two Children of Destiny, a man and a woman.
+Kawazu did not communicate this clearly to the development team, so when graphic designer Hiroshi Takai created the opening cinematic, he wrote the Matriarch as a "Hero King".
+A feature Kawazu had to drop was the characters realistically changing clothes during their adventure, which would have been prohibitively complicated.

 The characters were designed by returning artist Tomomi Kobayashi.
 She wanted to achieve a "classic [and] cool" look for her characters, aiming for an elegant style.
 One of the designs she remembered as a challenge were the non-human characters such as a lobster and a snowman.
 Speaking of the snowman specifically, Kawasu originally wanted a European stereotypical snowman, which she created after an early draft design based on the Michelin Man was rejected.
-Kobayashi's favorite characters to design were Leonid and Mikhail. and the style she went for was one of elegance, trying to achieve a "classic, cool" look for her characters.
+Kobayashi's favorite characters to design were Leonid and Mikhail.
+Kazuyuki Ikumori returned as graphical designer, with Romancing SaGa 3 being his last work on the SaGa series.
+Kazuko Shibuya returned to as sprite artist for the game after being abscent for Romancing SaGa 2 due to her work on the Final Fantasy series.
+She was invited onto the project by Kawazu after finishing her work on Final Fantasy VI (1994), and later felt "lucky" to have worked on Square's last two major Super Famicom releases.